Zeonbok25/housing_price_prediction/README.md

 This project provides a comprehensive analysis of U.S. housing prices using both traditional statistical methods and deep learning approaches.
 The workflow consists of two main phases: exploratory spatio-temporal analysis in R and predictive modeling using LSTM neural networks in Python.

+## Project Background
+Accurate house price prediction plays a vital role for real estate stakeholders and policymakers, influencing investment risk control, strategic planning, and macroeconomic stability.
+While numerous studies have explored U.S. housing prices, most existing models either:
+- Focus on purely temporal trends, ignoring spatial dependencies between regions;
+- Use coarse-grained data at the state or national level, missing local heterogeneity;
+- Apply static models that fail to capture dynamic changes in market drivers over time.
+- This project addresses these gaps by developing a spatiotemporal predictive framework for the U.S. housing market, leveraging the Zillow Home Value Index’s long-term, fine-grained dataset.
+By integrating both spatial autocorrelation and temporal evolution, the study aims to provide more accurate forecasts and uncover how regional economic conditions, urbanization, and housing policies jointly shape price dynamics.

 ## Project Workflow

 The analysis examines housing price patterns across different U.S. states over time, incorporating both spatial and temporal dimensions to understand market dynamics and predict future price trends.